alcarinn/alcarinn.github.io/README.md

 ## Trending topics

-We are interested in how the communication has evolved over the last legislature (2015-2019).
-Specifically, what are the main topics of each year for the different parties.
+We are interested in how the communication has evolved over the last legislature (2015-2019); specifically, what are the main topics of each year for the different parties.
 The following chart represents the evolution of these different <b>topics over the years</b>.